 - Provide timely information on potential mine-related hazards, including subsidence, cave-ins, dangerous openings, unstable highwalls, environmental (acid drainage, release of toxic elements), and flooding.

-- Understand the distribution and economics of strategic and critical minerals, including rare earth elements (REE), copper and uranium in New Mexico.
+- Understand the distribution and economics of strategic and critical minerals, including rare earth elements (REE), tellurium (Te), copper and uranium in New Mexico.

 - Compilation of minerals production and resource statistics in New Mexico.